 Posted in Criminal Defense on December 26, 2018

 Just like the rest of the United States, the legal drinking age in Arizona is 21, however, not all states take underage drinking laws as seriously as this state.
 Both the police and the court system treats underage drinking as punishable crimes.
+Unfortunately, many underage people drink alcohol, data from the Substance Abuse and Mental Health Services Administration (SAMHSA), about 24% of 14 to 15-year-olds accepted having at least one drink in 2019.

 Arizona is a zero-tolerance state when it comes to minors possessing alcohol.
 It is illegal for anyone under the age of 21 to possess any type of alcohol.
 Consumption of alcohol is also illegal for anyone under the age of 21.
 Arizona state law also prohibits internal possession, or the possession of alcohol within the body after consumption, as of 2002.